bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

       ),
       "EffectiveEchoSpacing": (
          "RECOMMENDED",
-         "This parameter is REQUIRED if corresponding fieldmap data is present.", ),
+         "<sup>2</sup> This parameter is REQUIRED if corresponding fieldmap data is present.", ),
       "TotalReadoutTime": (
          "RECOMMENDED",
-         "This parameter is REQUIRED if corresponding 'field/distortion' maps " "acquired with opposing phase encoding directions are present " "(see 8.9.4).",
+         "<sup>3</sup> This parameter is REQUIRED if corresponding 'field/distortion' maps " "acquired with opposing phase encoding directions are present " "(see [Case 4: Multiple phase encoded " "directions](#case-4-multiple-phase-encoded-directions-pepolar)).",
       ),
       "MixingTime": "RECOMMENDED",
    }